LearnersGuild/learning-os/blueprint/design-principles.md

 - Simulation not replication
 - Simulate "real life" work in the professional world
 - Co-create dignified livelihood from day 1
+- Real world performance is the assessment
 - Learners Guild should be the experience of dignified livelihood from beginning to end.
 Don't simulate dignified livelihood, be an ACTUAL dignified livelihood

 Can we create/support an environment that does not shield learners from the possible dysfunctions of work life, and enables them to become so familiar with another mode of life that when they encounter dysfunction they are not thrown off, and also do not become part of it?

-## Sustain the social dilemma (tension between Individual self-interest and collective gain)
+## Sustain the tension between individual self-interest and collective gain

 - Minimize self-sacrifice required for collective [^3] learning
 - Don't sacrifice the collective for the individual